 Oh crap!
 Well, you try squatting down trying to position the tripod camera correctly, clad in a Scottish kilt worn “authentically”…!

-The Scottish Highlands are the stereotypical image of Scotland you imagine, with rolling hills, mountains towering over large glittering lochs and lots of thick lush green woodland.
-This is the place where the Scottish kilt originated from, haggis is a local speciality and, of course, a famous monster is rumoured to reside down in the deep dark waters of Loch Ness.
+The Scottish Highlands are the stereotypical image of Scotland you imagine, with rolling hills, mountains towering over large glittering lochs, and lots of thick lush green woodland.
+This is the place where the Scottish kilt originated from, haggis is a local specialty and, of course, a famous monster is rumored to reside down in the deep dark waters of Loch Ness.

 We did a road trip to Inverness and the Scottish Highlands surrounding the city.
 It's utter bliss.
 Whether it's the (sexy!) heavy thick Scottish accent or the lush rolling hills of the Highlands, we guarantee you'll love it as much as we did.